SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Glaring issues could pop up and we could be aware of problematic people before taking them into the club.
 - Recruits would form bonds and some amount of loyalty would be built up, reducing the chances of them backstabbing by leaking info from the group later.
 - This was the best way to measure if someone could be an asset to the club in the future; to see if they would participate enthusiastically and be able to set aside time for the Debsoc.
 - **In our messages to the recruits, we kept telling them that we were measuring their consistency.
 Unfortunately, some people interpreted this as 'consistently high performance', instead of 'high attendance'.
-One guy showed up for just one debate, and complained to me that he wasn't taken in even though he won 1/1 debates.
+One guy showed up for just one debate, and later complained to me that he wasn't taken in even though he won 1/1 debates.
 So be careful with your phrasing.
-Using the word 'attendance' is also risky cuz it's a turn-off like college.**
+Using the word 'attendance' instead could also be risky since it's a turn-off by reminding people of college.**

 (Having a round 1 and a round 2 before this month long recruitment is still useful because
 - People filter themselves out after round 1 and round 2, and you'll have less data to handle in round 3.